24 hours in Macau

 We took the bus going to Rua do Cunha and on our way, we saw Macau Tower from the bridge.

-Maybe we were too excited to get out and start exploring Macau that we did not managed to create a good and concrete plan on how we like to spend our day.
+Maybe we were too excited to get out and start exploring Macau that we did not manage to create a good and concrete plan on how we like to spend our day.
 Maybe, we were just too hungry?
 Hernan was too excited to go to a Portuguese restaurant in Rua do Cunha called O Santos – Comida Portuguesa Restaurant.

 To be honest, the food was so good!
-Hernan had a steak and I tried a bite and goodness, it was the time I realized how good Portuguese Steak really is.
+Hernan had a steak and I tried a bite and goodness, it was the time I realized how good Portuguese Steak is.
 I ordered a wild pig which was also really good, it was suggested by a Filipina waitress working in the restaurant.
 The meals are quite expensive for me; it was around HKD 200.00 per meal.
 But, it was worth it!

 P.S.
 HKD is widely accepted in Macau.